UPCGIT/SSABN/README.md

 The environment can be quickly installed on the target machine

 ## Run the code
-Directly run SSABN_demo.ipynb to reproduce the results on the Samson data and the Urban data.
+Directly run SSABN_demo.ipynb to reproduce the results on the Samson data.

-If you want to run the code in your own data, you can accordingly change the input (e.g., Datasets file) and tune the parameters.
-Please note that the shape of the input matrix.
+If you want to run the code on your own data, you can change the input accordingly, place the data under the Dataset folder, and tune the parameters.
+It is important to pay attention to the shape of the input matrix.